uga-libraries/ASpace_Batch_Export-Cleanup-Upload/README.md

-*NOTE:* The most recent UGA version release, ASpace_Batch_Export_v142-UGA.exe, has been flagged by multiple security vendors.
-These are false-positives and we are working hard to correct them.
+*NOTE:* Previous versions of the UGA-Version of this app have been flagged by multiple security vendors with false-positives.
+Please download the latest release as this issue should be resolved.
+If you have any problems, please post them to the [Issues page](https://github.com/uga-libraries/ASpace_Batch_Export-Cleanup-Upload/issues).

 # ArchivesSpace Batching